-“I couldn’t keep up,” Trevor said to one of the policeman.
+“I couldn’t keep up,” Trevor said to one of the policemen.
 “I forgot my inhaler.
 I had to stop.
 I couldn’t keep up.”

-He blinked up at the officer, past the automatic weapon and the body armor and the moustache, and into the mirrors of his sunglasses.
+He blinked up at the officer, past the automatic weapon and the body armor and the mustache, and into the mirrors of his sunglasses.

 “Even Jimmy,” said Trevor and started to cry again.
 “Even Jimmy wouldn’t wait.”